Subjective Face Transform using Human First Impressions: Proposed Method

-The first step of the CNF Block is represented as a differential equation where $w$ is the input distribution of image features, and the mapping between $w$ and $S_t$+ allows training of the \textit{selected} neural network's parameters $\theta$.
-To model the function $\phi$, we employ a series of ConcatSquash gate-bias modulation~\cite{grathwohl2018ffjord, yang2019pointflow}.
-This module works as a linear transformation on the latent code, and the weight of this transformation is learned from the context of the subjective attribute score --- from the transformation of the context \textit{$S_t$+}.
-Eqns.~\ref{eqn:flow_loss_2} and \ref{eqn:flow_loss_3} represent the loss calculated on the transformation of $w$.
-The sample inputs are continuously evolved during training according to the target context.
-Identity information is not inherently preserved during flow-based mapping of face features to corresponding transformed faces --- for a given $z$ vector, different \textit{$S_t$} could result in $w$s that correspond to images with low identity similarity.
-The amount of identity change induced by the network when \textit{$S_t$} changes is difficult to control without the help of additional identity information.
+The first step of the CNF Block is represented as a differential equation where $w$ is the input distribution of image features, and mapping between $w$ and $S_t$+ allows training of \textit{selected} neural network's parameters $\theta$.
+To model function $\phi$, we employ a series of ConcatSquash gate-bias modulation~\cite{grathwohl2018ffjord, yang2019pointflow}.
+This module works as a linear transformation on the latent code, and the weight of this transformation is learned from the context of the subjective attribute score --- from the transformation of context \textit{$S_t$+}.
+Eqns.~\ref{eqn:flow_loss_2} and~\ref{eqn:flow_loss_3} represent the loss calculated on the transformation of $w$.

+Sample inputs are continuously evolved during training according to target context. \textit{Identity} is not inherently preserved during flow-based mapping of face features to corresponding transformed faces --- for a given $z$ vector, different \textit{$S_t$} could result in $w$s that correspond to images with low identity similarity.
+The amount of identity change induced by the network when \textit{$S_t$} changes is difficult to control without additional identity information.
 We solve this problem to an extent by using a GAN inversion process with low reconstruction error~\cite{dinh2022hyperinverter}.
 Results for this vanilla setup are represented under \textit{No ID Loss} (Table~\ref{table:final_results}).